Search

 Last updated -

-Up until the Sumarpo Vanguard triathlon wetsuit landed on my desk for review, the ZONE3 Vanquish X wetsuit had been my suit of choice for training and for my ‘A’ race (Challenge Almere-Amsterdam) last season – ticking all the boxes I was after in terms of buoyancy and flexibility around the shoulders.
+Up until the Sumarpo Vanguard triathlon wetsuit landed on my desk for review, the ZONE3 Vanquish X wetsuit had been my suit of choice for training and for my ‘A’ race (Challenge Almere-Amsterdam) in the 2023 race season – ticking all the boxes I was after in terms of buoyancy and flexibility around the shoulders.
 But what struck me about the Sumarpo Vanguard, was how similar it felt to my ZONE3 suit to swim in.

 While these wetsuits are pretty different in terms of design, style and price point.
 They actually share quite a few similarities.
 From the buoyancy profiles, to the use of Aerodome technology and ultra-flexible linings.
-To the point where I’ve been struggling to decide which suit I prefer – and therefore which one I’ll use at Challenge Roth this year.
+To the point where I’d been struggling to decide which suit I preferred – and therefore which one to use at my two 2024 ‘A’ races: Challenge Roth and IRONMAN Tallinn.
 With that in mind, I thought it would be interesting to do a side by side comparison of both wetsuits to see which one comes out on top.

 Features, tech and pricing